Here’s the merry crew of Band-itos

 Eben has been playing clarinet since he joined the school band in sixth grade, when his favorite was the Washington Post March.
 He has played alongside the great and the near-great, including the Flying Karamazov Brothers, the Reverend Chumleigh, and the Royal Famille Du Caniveaux.
 Besides his day job programming computers, Eben leads Doc Sprinsock and the SANCApators, the house band for Seattle’s circus school SANCA.

 Clarinetist by night, dentist by day.
 I also play in the Greenwood Concert Band and enjoy performing chamber music.
 I currently study clarinet privately with William Blayney.
-When not practicing (dentistry or clarinet) I enjoy cooking, running and traveling.
+When not practicing (dentistry or clarinet) I enjoy cooking, running and traveling (and cats).

 Founding member Ballard Sedentary Sousa Band, 1985 People’s Republic of Port Townsend Band on occasion and The University of Iowa, Hawkeye Marching Band.
 I sew uniforms, ballet and opera costumes, and generally avoid cyber technology.

 In addition to her Sousa piccolo duties, Marni plays flute and saxophone in the Fremont Philharmonic for the annual Panto and Moisture Festival at Hale’s, and for contra and English dances with Contra Sutra and various other bands.

 There’s nothing better than playing music except for playing John Philip Sousa, finding out about John Philip Sousa, and arranging John Philip Sousa music for his fellow musicians at Washington Middle School.
 Ben doubles on trombone.